Who would have thought that digital transformation could be enabled by a virus?

 2. Keep digital collaboration simple and transparent

-When it comes to setting up digital platforms, it’s easy to get lost in excitement of (newly discovered) features.
-Try to focus on essential items first, using the new technology in its simplest form and function based on actual needs and hold your horses on all the bells and whistles.
+When it comes to setting up digital platforms, it’s easy to get lost in the excitement of (newly discovered) features.
+Try to focus on essential items first, use the new technology in its simplest form and function based on actual needs and hold your horses on all the bells and whistles.
 Understanding and enabling the basics is often already a real victory.